 - Bass isn’t that powerful

 The Corsair Void Pro is PC compatible.
-It is well equipped with 50 mm drivers and has a unidirectional mic which can be easily muted by pushing out of the way.
+It is well equipped with 50 mm drivers and a unidirectional mic that can be quickly muted by pushing out of the way.

-Being a Corsair product, its build ensures durability and it is also comfortable for long wear with its padded ear cups and microfiber mesh fabric.
-The battery provides you with 16 hours of gaming and the RGB is a cool additional feature.
+Being a Corsair product, its build ensures durability and is also comfortable for extended wear with its padded ear cups and microfiber mesh fabric.
+The battery provides 16 hours of gaming, and the RGB is an excellent additional feature.

 Pros: